-The Statement on Directors' Responsibility in respect of the preparation of audited financial statements of the Bank is set out on page 18 of the financial statements.
+The Statement on Directors' Responsibility in respect of the preparation of audited financial statements of the Bank is set out on page 19.

-Relationship with External Auditors
+(iii) Relationship with External Auditors

 The Bank, through the AC, has established a formal and transparent relationship with the external auditors.
-The AC is fundamentally overseeing the integrity of financial reporting.
-External auditors play a key role in helping the AC to discharge this responsibility.
-The external auditors are invited to discuss the annual financial statements, their audit plan, audit findings and any other matter that requires the attention of the Board.
+The AC is fundamentally overseeing the integrity and reliability of financial reporting and the external auditors play a key role in helping the AC to discharge this responsibility.
+The external auditors are also invited to attend the AC meetings to present their audit plan, audit findings and any other matter that warrant the attention of the Board.
 The AC meets with the external auditors at least once a year without the presence of the Management.